 During this fun-sized learning excursion, a Field Institute instructor will weave the canyon's story on a 3.75 mile (6 km) guided walk on paved trails along the largely flat forested South Rim.

 Any way you look at it, the Grand Canyon is a thing of beauty.
-So take a helicopter or airplane tour your first day.
+So take a helicopter tour your first day.
 On your second day, put your feet back on the ground with a hike on the Rim Trail*.
 On your day of departure, head north and take a rafting trip and marvel at the canyon walls.

 *PDF - Requires Adobe® Reader®